gunnerus-case/gunnerus-case.github.io/docs/Demo Cases/Trajectory Following.md

 nav_order: 2
 ---
 # Trajectory Following
-This case demostrates the tracjory following of the Gunnerus ship.
+This case demostrates the trajectory following of the Gunnerus ship.

 **Table 1:** *FMUs*